 1. Establish a Comprehensive Survivorship Plan

-No cancer survivor should have to end their treatment plan wondering “what’s next?”
+No cancer survivor should have to end their treatment plan wondering, “what’s next?”
 As recommended by the Institute of Medicine, most health care providers will work with cancer survivors to develop a Survivorship Care Plan.
-The plan serves as a blueprint for helping the patient move forward and maintain their health after cancer treatment and should include:
+It serves as a blueprint for helping the patient move forward and maintain their health after cancer treatment and should include:

 - A detailed summary of the patient’s diagnosis and treatment history